simerlec/react-starter/README.md

-# 🚧 Note: This maintenance of this repo has been put on hold until Parcel 2 is stable! 🚧
+# 🚧 Note: The maintenance of this repo has been put on hold until Parcel 2 is stable! 🚧

 # Opinionated React Starter